Peacekeeping: Cultural concerns related to contemporary peacekeeping

 There is a notable intermingling of varied cultures when it comes to peacekeeping.
 From the vast number of troops, police and personnel that are brought together from various contributing countries to the oftentimes challenging ethnic regions which peacekeeping forces are often deployed.
 Because of these varied cultures, complicated cultural interactions take place which not only affect mission effectiveness, but can also lead to friction with the population the peacekeepers are meant to be assisting.

 In most cases prior to 1988, specific countries often provided peacekeepers.
-At that point, only twenty six countries had sent personnel to participate in peacekeeping deployments.
+At that point, only twenty-six countries had sent personnel to participate in peacekeeping deployments.
 Today, that number has risen to more than eighty.
 This results in an extremely heterogeneous group.
 Thus, UN Peacekeeping deployments must not only contend with language complications, but also myriad cultural and social differences that can create operational difficulties that are hard to overcome.
 These differences can create problems with regard to interactions (whether personal or between institutions/units), misunderstandings, inadvertent offensive behaviour and prejudices that may be associated with a particular contingent from a given country.

 In terms of operations, effectiveness can be hindered by the varying tactics, techniques and procedures employed by the military or police personnel that are a part of a given deployment.
 Because UN forces are cobbled together from so many different sources, there is a discrepancy in capabilities, training, equipment, standards and procedures.
 Moreover, substantial differences exist in the form of command and control between contributing members personnel.
 In addition, some nations may not wish to be subordinated to another, complicating unity of command.
 This can lead to deep-seated divisions between contingents within the UN force that results in a lack of mutual support between units in the field.
 This can be demonstrated in the experiences of UN peacekeeping forces deployed to East Timor, where the Australians engaged in a robust operation that maximised force protection in contrast to a pro-active heart and minds approach utilised by Great Britain's Ghurka personnel.

 Maintaining the consent of the peacekept is an important facet of modern peacekeeping.
-Notably in Bosnia, Somalia and Rwanda, fundamental principles of retaining that consent was ignored on the grounds of a humanitarian intervention—reflecting the nature of an Article VII intervention.
+Notably in Bosnia, in Somalia and in Rwanda, fundamental principles of retaining that consent was ignored on the grounds of a humanitarian intervention—reflecting the nature of an Article VII intervention.
 Yet in order to stress and maintain the legitimacy of an intervention it is important that the UN's forces continue to enjoy the consent of the population and government of the country to which they were deployed.
 This means making the peacekept feel a part of the process in addition to important cultural knowledge of the area in which peacekeepers are operating, in order to reduce friction and provide for a successful operation.